Screenwriter: Script doctoring

 Many screenwriters also work as full- or part-time script doctors, attempting to better a script to suit the desires of a director or studio.
 For instance, studio management may have a complaint that the motivations of the characters are unclear or that the dialogue is weak.

 Hollywood has shifted writers onto and off projects since its earliest days, and the assignment of credits is not always straightforward or complete, which poses a problem for film study.
 In his book Talking Pictures, Richard Corliss discussed the historian's dilemma: "A writer may be given screen credit for work he didn't do (as with Sidney Buchman on Holiday), or be denied credit for work he did do (as with Sidney Buchman on The Awful Truth)."

 Development process

 After a screenwriter finishes a project, they pair with an industry-based representative, such as a producer, director, literary agent, entertainment lawyer, or entertainment executive.
 The partnerships often pitch their project to investors or others in a position to further a project.
 Once the script is sold, the writer has only the rights that were agreed with the purchaser.

 A screenwriter becomes credible by having work that is recognized, which gives the writer the opportunity to earn a higher income.
-As more films are produced independently (outside the studio system), many up-and-coming screenwriters are turning to pitch fests, screenplay contests, and independent development services to gain access to established and credible independent producers.
-Many development executives are now working independently to incubate their own pet projects.
+As more films are produced independently outside the studio system, many emerging screenwriters are turning to pitch fests, screenplay contests, and independent development services to connect with established and credible independent producers.
+Many development executives also work independently to develop projects of their own.

 Online platforms such as WriteSeen have emerged to help screenwriters showcase their scripts, pitch projects, and receive industry feedback in digitally timestamped environments.